XXJones21/Vibes/current-issues.md

 - Directory structure needs reorganization
 - Access level issues between components
 - Type conversion issues in particle configurations
+- ⚠️ NEW: NexusSystem has incorrect RealityKit System registration (Scene.registerSystem/unregisterSystem not found)
+- ⚠️ NEW: Inconsistency between PulseSystem (standalone) and NexusSystem (RealityKit System) approaches
+- ⚠️ NEW: AetherPhysics moved to Core level but some imports may need updating

 #### Required Changes